tanc7/Facerider/README.md

 This can be configured to work as a Custom Command in the NetHunter App Menu

-Within it, is a simple two-button ON/OFF attack switch.
-Select 1 and press [Enter] to start the attack.
+Within it, is a simple two-button ON/OFF attack switch. **Select 1 and press [Enter] to start the attack.
+Then choose a detected gateway to start mitmf with your enabled options.**

 Select 2 and [Enter] to stop the attack and wipe all traces of any background processes that may be running (Responder listeners on certain ports)

 ![](https://raw.githubusercontent.com/tanc7/Facerider/master/fr-simpleonoff.png)

 # Installation

 Using your nethunter device, git clone this repo